 To make sure that the device has its original AXIS OS, or to take full control of the device after a security attack:

-1. Reset to factory default settings.
-See Reset to factory default settings on page 57.

-After the reset, secure boot guarantees the state of the device.

-2. Configure and install the device.
+- 1. Reset to factory default settings.
+See . - After the reset, secure boot guarantees the state of the device. - 2.
+Configure and install the device.

 Web interface overview

 This video gives you an overview of the device's web interface.